reversefold/factorio-belt-balancers/README.md

 Multi-belt balancers at their simplest form take the same number of inputs as they have outputs and don't worry about backups or blocked outputs.
 We'll touch more on this later, but for now let's just assume that all belts are flowing freely.

-(Note that when this post is treating belts as a single unit even though every belt has two lanes within it which are distinct and separate.
+(Note that this post treats belts as a single unit even though every belt has two lanes within it which are distinct and separate.
 The Splitter, on its own, will never mix the contents of the left lane of a belt with the right lane of a belt.
 Any item on the left lane will always stay in the left lane, no metter how many splitters it goes through.
 The logic that a Splitter uses to decide which output something will go to is fairly complex, though, and gets even more so when you have more than one type of item on a belt.
 For purposes of simplicity, let's just assume that we have only one item on our belts and take it as given that the Splitter will always give you an equal number of items on each of its 2 output belts.)

 ### Formal definition

-Now that we understand the hubmle Splitter we have enough to give a simple defintion for a multi-belt balancer.
+Now that we understand the humble Splitter, we have enough to give a simple defintion for a multi-belt balancer.

 A multi-belt balancer will take any number of inputs and divide the items from the inputs equally among any number of outputs.